coleenp7/meat_and_two_sides_meal_planner/README.md

 ```
 menu_picker/
-├── Code.gs              # Main Google Apps Script code
+├── Code.gs              # Main Google Apps Script code (966 lines)
-├── appsscript.json      # Project configuration and permissions
+├── appsscript.json      # Project configuration and OAuth permissions
+├── README.md            # Complete documentation and setup guide
-└── README.md            # This file
+└── EXAMPLE_DATA.md      # Sample data and usage examples
 ```

 ## Privacy & Permissions

-This extension requires the following permissions:
+This extension requires the following permissions (configured in `appsscript.json`):

-- **Spreadsheets**: To read your menu data
+- **`spreadsheets.currentonly`**: Read your menu data from columns A, B, C
-- **Send Email**: To send the weekly menu via Gmail
+- **`script.send_mail`**: Send the weekly menu via Gmail
-- **Script App**: To set up time-based triggers
+- **`script.scriptapp`**: Create and manage time-based triggers for automation

-Your data never leaves Google's servers and is not shared with any third parties.
+- **`userinfo.email`**: Get your email address for default recipient configuration

+**Privacy Guarantee:**
+- All data stays within your Google account
+- No external servers or third-party services
+- No data collection or tracking
+- Open source - you can review all code
+- Runs entirely within Google Apps Script environment

 ## Support

-If you encounter any issues or have questions, please check the troubleshooting section above or review the code comments in `Code.gs`.
+If you encounter any issues or have questions:
+1. Check the **Troubleshooting** section above
+2. Review the code comments in `Code.gs`
+3. Check `EXAMPLE_DATA.md` for usage examples
+4. Verify all OAuth scopes are configured in `appsscript.json`

 ## License